 Membership is affordable, costing only €10 for a student or emeritus membership or €20 for a standard membership.
 See the eligibility, fees & application page for more details.
 The benefits of EGU membership are listed below.

 You can apply to become a member or renew your membership online using the application form.

 Benefits of EGU membership

-The annual EGU General Assembly brings together geoscientists from all over the world, providing a unique forum for scientists to present their work, network, and discuss their ideas in the Earth, planetary and space sciences.
-EGU members receive a discount when registering for the annual conference.
-The conference registration fee for non-members is higher than the cost of the EGU membership and the discounted ticket put together.
+The annual EGU General Assembly brings together geoscientists from all over the world, providing a unique forum to present their work, network, and discuss their latest research.
+EGU members receive a substantial discount when registering for the annual conference.

-Registration at membership rates at annual meetings of the AGU, the AOGS and the JpGU
+Registration at membership rates at the AGU, AOGS, and JpGU annual meetings

-The EGU has signed Memoranda of Understanding with the American Geophysical Union (AGU), the Asia Oceania Geosciences Society (AOGS) and the Japan Geoscience Union (JpGU).
-As part of these agreements, AGU, AOGS and JpGU offer EGU members registration at discounted rates at their annual meetings (and vice-versa).
+The EGU has signed Memoranda of Understanding with the American Geophysical Union (AGU), the Asia Oceania Geosciences Society (AOGS), and the Japan Geoscience Union (JpGU).
+As part of these agreements, these societies offer EGU members discounted registration rates at their annual meetings (and vice-versa).

-Apply for travel support and present your research at EGU General Assemblies
+Travel support to present research at an EGU General Assembly

 A monthly email newsletter